fanbyprinciple/simpleapps/chromedriver_bot/readme.md

 1. integrate into whatsapp autotext

 `whatsapp_alltext_getter.py`

         a . able to extract links
         ![](extracting_links.png)

         some problem now. check.

+        b. fanbot reply configured

+        able to reply.

+        c. find better ways to extract text from paragraphs, can you only extract the paragraphs?

 2. add a seperate summarizer for youtube and twitter
 3. add for pdfs